connerlambden/Cube/README.md

 __seed_gene_2__: Optional: Additional seed gene of interest to search for seed_gene_1 * seed_gene_2

 __go_files__: List of Pathway files to search in.
 Each edge in Cubé requires all connected genes to be present in at least 2 pathways.
 [Examples To Download](https://github.com/connerlambden/Cube/tree/main/pathways) or [Download More From Enrichr](https://maayanlab.cloud/Enrichr/#libraries).
-Cubé will automatically take care of pathway gene names casing to match your data.
+Cubé will automatically convert pathway gene names to match the capitalization/case of genes in your data.

 __out_directory__: Folder to put results

 __num_search_children__: How many search children to add to the network on each iteration.
 For example, a value of 2 will add two children to each node.

 __search_depth__: Recursive search depth.
 Values above 2 may take a long time to run

+Memory: Depending on the size of your data, Cubé should have at least 32GiB of RAM or else you might get Segmentation Faults

 ### Outputs